Liens and How They Integrate With Wrongful Death and Personal Injury Claims in Phoenix

-Unfortunately not all situations are as cut and dry as we would like when it comes to personal injury and wrongful death.
+Unfortunately, not all situations are as cut and dry as we would like when it comes to personal injury and wrongful death.
 For some injury victims who file a personal injury claim, the unfortunate reality is that another party, like a hospital, will demand additional payments above and beyond the medical insurance payments once they know that there will be a settlement from the individual whose negligence caused the incident.
 When a hospital bills you, the victim, after your insurance has already paid, this is what is known as "balance billing."
 The law in the state of Arizona allows hospitals and doctors to engage in this practice and it can be very disheartening and detrimental to the individuals who were injured in the accident and expecting that they would receive the entire amount of their settlement to fund their recovery.
 No matter why you file a personal injury or wrongful death lawsuit, another party, like a hospital, may be able to file a lien and claim some of your settlement.

 Liens are filed so that the filing party can make a profit off of your settlement.
 In many cases, unexpected liens become a part of the equation after it is already too late for the victim to do anything about it.
 Liens may be just a few hundred dollars in some cases, but in the majority of cases, liens can be thousands or even hundreds of thousands of dollars, depending on the amount of your settlement and the amount of medical care or other services you received.
 In many cases, victims are unaware of the fact that a lien has been placed against them through the courts until their settlement has already been decided.
 Sometimes, unexpected settlement liens are requested as much as two years or more after the settlement has already been approved and made.
 The problem for most individuals who end up in this situation is that they do not have the right kind of attorney—with expertise in liens and personal injury law and wrongful death law—to help them get past liens.
 A skilled personal injury attorney or wrongful death lawyer works to get these types of liens dismissed so that the injured party is receiving what is fair for their injuries.
 Experienced personal injury attorneys focus on ensuring that you receive the most of your settlement money and that hospitals and doctors do not receive more of your money than they deserve.
-We do whatever we can at the Breyer Law Offices, P.C. to ensure that you receive fair treatment and a fair settlement at a nice future ahead of you.
+We do whatever we can at The Husband & Wife Law Team to ensure that you receive fair treatment and a fair settlement at a nice future ahead of you.